luizbgomide/sovereign/feats.md

 Shock
   - It gains a +1 skill check bonus and can apply it to a range of situations equivalent to one normal human background
-  - It gains another shape of your choice which it can adopt or discard as an On Turn action
+  - It gains another shape of your choice which it can adopt or discard as a Free action
   - It can hover or fly at its usual movement rate
   - It can communicate freely with others in any language you know